Single-cycle all-fiber frequency comb: MIR generation and characterization

 CSP has good MIR transmission, high damage threshold, good thermal conductivity, large bandgap, reduced loss for 2 $\mu$m pumps and high nonlinearity \cite{Petrov2012,Schunemann2016}.
 In addition, its relatively flat refractive index in the MIR window is beneficial for broadband MIR spectrum generation \cite{Schunemann2016}.
 A 500 µm thick type-II CSP crystal is used in this setup with 9 µm focal spot size.
 A three dimensional translation stage, together with a rotation mount, gives us full spatial tunability of the CSP crystal.
-OP-GaAs, on the other hand, allows MIR transmission beyond 15 µm and enables quasi-phase matching \cite{Schunemann2016,Boyko2018}, and we also investigated several 1 mm OP-GaAs crystals of different period.
+OP-GaAs, on the other hand, allows MIR transmission beyond 15 µm and enables quasi-phase matching \cite{Schunemann2016,Boyko2018}, and we also investigated several 1 mm-thick OP-GaAs crystals of different period.
 In this case, the 2 µm pump avoids the two-photon-absorption process in OP-GaAs.
 OAP3 collects the output MIR and residual pump light.
+The OP-GaAs crystal is anti-reflection coated for 6$\sim$15 µm.
+Notably, this is the first experiment studying IP-DFG in OP-GaAs crystals.
 After a 4.5 µm longpass filter, we used a thermal power meter to measure the MIR power and analyze the spectra with dual-comb EOS \cite{Kowligy2019}.

-The IP-DFG process leads to intrinsically stable carrier-envelope-phase, enabling field and spectrum measurement using EOS.
-A 1.56 µm sample light at 100 MHz repetition rate is spectrally broadened and compressed to about 20fs using the approach we first detailed in \cite{Timmers2018}.
-This pulse is combined with the MIR light using a 3 mm Ge wafer (Fig. \ref{fig:EOS-setup}).
-OAP5 tightly focuses the MIR and the sampling beam into a 100 µm thick GaSe crystal, where the sum frequency generation of the sampling pulse and MIR pulse induced a polarization rotation.
-A 1550 nm shortpass filter filters the output beam from GaSe crystal and a polarimeter consisting of a quarter-wave place (QWP), Wollaston polarizer and balanced detectors analyze the polarization rotation.
-Both 2 µm pump laser and 1.56 µm sampling laser are phase-locked at 100 MHz, with 50 Hz repetition rate difference \cite{Kowligy2019, Lesko2021}.
+The same MIR spectrometer mentioned previously is used for real-time optimization of MIR power.